Special study programs & Study accommodations

 Applications are reviewed by one of the following three committees:

-First committee:
+First Committee:

-- Online registration start date: Tuesday, July 1, 2025
+- Online registration begins on Tuesday, July 1, 2025

 - Online registration deadline: Monday, September 8, 2025